 The financial mismanagement of your outsourcing provider is directly tied to your budget concerns.
 Miscalculated estimates, cost overruns, and hidden expenditure items are all examples of mismanaged finances.

 Cheap services usually hint at the financial illiteracy of your vendor.
-Therefore, choose professionals whose pay expectations match your widely expected standards and don’t settle for the lowest bid.
+Therefore, choose dedicated software developers whose pay expectations match your widely expected standards, and don't settle for the lowest bid.

 Finally, a remote dedicated team model can impact your collaboration integrity due to the lack of mutual understanding and project vision.
 To avoid poor collaboration, set up regular meetings with your team and re-visit your project roadmap.